mattlgroff/ask-cli/README.md

 - `curl(url)`: Make a curl request to a specified URL.
 - `top`: Get the top processes running on the system.
 - `ping(host)`: Ping a specified host.
-- `do_math_with_wolfram(query)`: Ask Wolfram Alpha to do math for you.
-For example, "What is 2 + 2?" or "What is the square root of 4?".

 # History
 By default, chat history is saved in your `ask-cli` folder in a file called `history.json` in the same directory as `ask.rb`.
 If your history gets so long that you need to delete it (going over token limits or just want a fresh start), just delete the `history.json` file and it will be recreated the next time you run the script.